-• Directory when pmjoin logs are stored: /opt/quest/qpm4u/install pmrun pmlocald pmmasterd pmpolicy pmsrvconfig pmkey has the following options.
+• Directory when pmjoin logs are stored: /opt/quest/qpm4u/install pmkey

+pmrun

+pmlocald

+pmmasterd

+pmpolicy

+pmsrvconfig

 Use the pmkey command to generate and install configurable certificates.

 In order for a policy evaluation request to run, keys must be installed on all hosts involved in the request.
 The keyfile must be owned by root and have permissions set so only root can read or write the keyfile.